 Note(s): For students taking Honours Chemistry or a Major in Chemistry.
 An elective course for students taking other Science programmes.
+Offered in French or English in alternating years.

 CCE425 POLYMERS ENGINEERING

 The following topics in polymer science and engineering are covered: chemistry and kinetics of polymerization, polymerization processes, physical and mechanical characterization, additive systems, reinforcements and fillers as well as polymeric part fabrication processes.
 The relationship between the polymer properties and their use in civilian and military applications is emphasized.